• Skip to primary navigation

 • Prepare uncooked elbow macaroni according to package directions in salted water; drain and chill.
 Pro Tip: Make it ahead of time coated with 2 teaspoons vegetable or olive oil and keep in fridge up to 3 days before making the salad.

-• Optionally, microwave Barilla ready past, fully-cooked elbow macaroni to save even more time.
-Note: The pasta yield will be slightly less than cooking your own.
+• Optionally, microwave Barilla ready pasta, fully-cooked elbow macaroni to save even more time.

 • Chop ingredients including boiled eggs (I cook mine in the Instant Pot) and stir together in a large bowl.